-Facebook removes Trump post for first time citing coronavirus misinformation rules; Twitter also clamps down
+Facebook removes Trump post over coronavirus misinformation rules; Twitter also clamps down

-Trump campaign spokesperson Courtney Parella told FOX News that President Trump was "stating a fact that children are less susceptible to the coronavirus."
+A Trump campaign spokesperson said the president was "stating a fact that children are less susceptible to the coronavirus"

 Facebook and Twitter are both taking action after saying a video shared by President Trump contains misinformation about the coronavirus.